What is Mental Health First Aid?

-Mental Health First Aid is an evidenced based public education program that teaches people the key skills needed to help someone with a mental health problem or crisis.
+Mental Health First Aid (MHFA) is an evidenced-based public education program that teaches people the key skills needed to help someone with a mental health problem or crisis.
 Mental Health First Aid focuses on the skills that can be used until professional help is obtained.
-Upon completion of this twelve hour training program, participants receive a Mental Health First Aid Certificate.
+Upon completion of this 8 hour training program, participants receive a Mental Health First Aid Certificate.

 The Linden Oaks at Edward team has been provided the privilege of becoming one of the first trained organizations in the Midwest.
 As trainers of Mental Health First Aid, our goal is to make responding to a mental health crisis as common as utilizing CPR in a cardiac emergency.

 For information on becoming a mental health first aid instructor, contact Denise Elsbree, Mental Health First Aid Community Liaison, at (630) 646-5154 or DElsbree@edward.org.

 Mental Health First Aid Training Dates

 For a list of Mental Health First Aid Trainings, CLICK HERE.